 Billy had invented it as a parody of the villanelle, which is a well-established and complicated form.
 He told me that he fully intended to get the form into very official The Princeton Encyclopedia of Poetry and Poetics.

 He first published his own paradelle, “Paradelle for Susan”, in The American Scholar where it garnered some angry letters to the editor from readers who missed the parody aspect and just thought it was a terrible poem that never should have been published.
 His favorite letter was from a mother who included her young daughter’s own attempt at the form that she thought was better than Collins’ poem.

 Billy Collins claimed in his book, Picnic, Lighting, that the paradelle was invented in eleventh century France.

 “The paradelle is one of the more demanding French fixed forms, first appearing in the langue d’oc love poetry of the eleventh century.
 It is a poem of four six-line stanzas in which the first and second lines, as well as the third and fourth lines of the first three stanzas, must be identical.
 The fifth and sixth lines, which traditionally resolve these stanzas, must use all the words from the preceding lines and only those words.
 Similarly, the final stanza must use every word from all the preceding stanzas and only these words.”

-Well, the form did take on a life.
+Well, his invented form did take on a more serious life.
 Some poets, including myself, acknowledged the parody but took the form seriously, writing their own paradelles.

-I took the word as an imaginary place of escape and the home of one of my blogs where I escape to and write on weekends.
+I also took the word as an imaginary place of escape and made it the home for my blog Weekends in Paradelle.

 I wrote the paradelle below about the two years before and after I had lost someone close to me.
 It is included in an anthology of paradelles, The Paradelle, from Red Hen Press.